-The Office of the Judicial Conduct Commissioner, which was established in 2005, deals with complaints about the conduct of judges.
+The Office of the Judicial Conduct Commissioner, established in 2005, deals with complaints about the conduct of judges.
 It cannot investigate complaints about judges’ decisions.
-In 2009/10, of the 148 complaints investigated that year (an additional 138 complaints had not been fully investigated by the end of that financial year), 125 were dismissed.
+In 2009/10, of the 148 complaints investigated (an additional 138 complaints had not been fully investigated by the end of the financial year), 125 were dismissed.
 The most common ground for dismissal was that the complaint was about the judge’s decision.
 Only 7 of the 148 complaints were referred for further investigation.

 The judiciary, organised in a hierarchy of courts, makes decisions on court cases and has input into the executive government’s management of the court system.
-High Court judges have both statutory jurisdiction (the authority to make rulings on legal matters governed by legislation) and inherent common law jurisdiction (the power to act as they see fit to deal with issues before the court as long as it is not contrary to law).
-Court procedures are formulated by the judiciary, and by the Rules Committee (a statutory body made up of judges, lawyers, the solicitor general, the attorney general and the chief executive of the Ministry of Justice) with the consent of cabinet.
+High Court judges have both statutory jurisdiction (the authority to make rulings on legal matters governed by legislation) and inherent common law jurisdiction (the power to act as they see fit – but not contrary to law – to deal with issues before the court).
+Court procedures are formulated by the judiciary, and by the Rules Committee (a statutory body made up of judges, lawyers, the solicitor-general, the attorney-general and the chief executive of the Ministry of Justice) with the consent of cabinet.

-The judiciary makes common law through making individual legal decisions, and giving reasons for each decision.
-The judiciary interprets legislation using techniques they have developed as well as using techniques set out by Parliament.
+The judiciary makes common law by making individual legal decisions, and giving reasons for these decisions.
+The judiciary interprets legislation using techniques they have developed as well as techniques set out by Parliament.